 N^2/2 potential collisions.

-The model consists of three Stateflow charts.
+The model consists of two Stateflow charts and one MATLAB Function block.
 The chart

 Init is responsible for the initial setup of the pool balls on the table and interactively letting the user choose the initial position and velocity of the cue ball.
 Note that this chart is a very thin wrapper around a MATLAB® function